 School uniforms and PE kits

-If your child attends a school in Harrow and you would like to apply for a school clothing grant, you will need to contact the school directly to make an application.
+If your child attends a school in Harrow and you'd like to apply for a school clothing grant, you'll need to contact the school directly.
 For more information on how to do this see Help with the cost of school clothing.

 School travel grants